-> If your cable looks fine, then try restarting the iPhone and see if that nudges things along a bit.
+If your cable looks fine, then try restarting your iPhone and see if that nudges things along a bit.
 If you’re not in the habit of restarting your phone (and who is these days?), then a simple restart can often work wonders.

-> Clean the Lightning port on the iPhone
+Clean the charging port on your iPhone

-> Check for iOS software updates
+Check for iOS software updates

 This is an easy thing to do, albeit potentially time-consuming.
 On your iPhone, go to Settings > General > Software Update.
 If there are any available (non-beta) downloads, you should try installing them, though probably not if you need your iPhone for the next 30-45 minutes, or if it’s already desperately low on charge.
 In those situations, look to other solutions first.

 The last drastic option before making an appointment to see Apple is to revert your phone back to factory settings.
 It’s possible that a bug or setting somewhere is messing with it, and you’re never going to find the flaw unless you erase and reset the whole device.

 You might want to restore an iCloud backup afterward, but one thing to consider is that you may very well be reinstalling a bug, putting you back at square one.
 So while you shouldn’t rule a restore out, now might be a good time to start fresh.
 Obviously, back up things like your photos, videos, contacts, calendars, and emails first, at least to iCloud or your computer, and ideally to outside cloud services like Dropbox or Google Drive.